 “He plays games,” she said.
 “He’s trying to control me a little bit, I’m trying to manipulate him a little bit.
 I think he was honest.
 He tells me, ‘Marina, I’m not going to lie to you,’ but everyone else tells me, ‘Oh, he’s going to lie to you.'”

-“Lance” will air on ESPN later this year.
+“Lance” is currently airing on ESPN.
 Watch Zenovich’s thoughts on the film in the clip above.

 Sundance Portraits From A to Z: Andy Samberg to Zazie Beetz (Exclusive Photos)